Natalie Spooner: Personal life

-Ahead of the inaugural PWHL season, Spooner was selected as Toronto's player representative for the PWHL Players Association, the league's labour union.

-Reality television
+In popular culture

 Along with Sochi teammate Meaghan Mikkelson, the pair were among the competing teams in the second season of The Amazing Race Canada in 2014.
 In the ice hockey skills challenge Detour, "Puck It", she combined with partner Mikkelson to shoot 4-for-4 on the 1 through 4 "hole" targets, then 1 out of 53 attempts to hit the final five-hole target.
 She and Mikkelson won seven legs of the race and finished in second place on the final leg.

 In 2019, Spooner paired with Andrew Poje in the fifth season of CBC's Battle of the Blades.
 The pair finished in second place.

 The renovation of Natalie and Adam's basement creating a home gym and laundry room was the focus of an episode of Save My Reno on HGTV in 2019.

 In 2025, Spooner appeared as a guest on the third episode of Top Chef: Destination Canada.